stac-api-extensions/children/README.md

 children have to be executed.

-This STAC API extension specifies an endpoint that returns a list of all children Catalogs and Collections that are referenced by the relation type `child` within a parent Catalog or Collection.
+This STAC API extension specifies an endpoint that returns a list of all children Catalogs and Collections that are referenced by the relation type `child` within the corresponding Catalog or Collection that links to the endpoint.
 For this, it contains a link with relation type `children` which points to an endpoint `**/children` relative to the location of the parent containing them.
 The Catalog or Collection can be provided at any level of the STAC catalog hierarchy.
 The `**/children` endpoint returns *all* the Catalog and Collection objects referenced by these `child` links.